Skyline Community Search over Edge-Attributed Bipartite Graphs: Conclusion

 \section{Conclusion}

-In this paper, we study the problem of edge-attributed skyline community search in large-scale bipartite graphs, which aims to simultaneously combine structural constraints and attribute information to find the condensed subgraph related to the query.
-In particular, we introduce a novel community model called edge-attributed skyline community (ESC).
-To search ESCs, we develop an elegant peeling algorithm by iteratively deleting edges with the minimun attribute in each dimension.
-In addition, we also devise a more efficient expanding algorithm to further reduce the search space and speed up filtering of unpromising vertices, where a pseudo upper bound is proposed and proven.
-Experimental results on real large bipartite graphs demonstrate that our solutions are effective and efficient for searching ESCs.
+In this paper, we address the challenge of finding edge-attributed skyline communities (ESCs) in large bipartite graphs.
+We introduce a new model and propose an efficient peeling approach by iteratively removing edges with the least significant attributes across dimensions.
+A more effective expanding approach is designed to reduce search space, featuring a novel upper bound.
+Experimental results on real-world large bipartite graphs confirm the effectiveness and efficiency.